blackcardamom/hilary-site/pages/business.md

 > Her empathetic listening and insightful questions put me at ease.
 > I became increasingly self-aware and able to set myself realistic targets because it was so motivating to have a coach sensitive to my needs but also observant and with a sense of humour.

+> By suggesting small, practical steps and keeping tabs on my progress she has helped me to stick to my goals and achieve my plan.